 Now it is commonly interpreted in many a study Bible and commentary, that these “peace talks” mentioned here in verse 27 should be relegated back into some obscure ancient history: Antiochus Epiphanes discussing with the Egyptian king Ptolemy Philometer how they could both rule over Egypt against Ptolemy’s brother Physkon.
-But as we’ve learned, Gabriel’s message has already switched tracks into the future of the End Time; the Antichrist’s 7-year “covenant” has already started.
-For further clarification on why this verse should not be relegated to past events, a good (although rather technical) explanation from Keil and Delitzsch can be found in the Appendix.
+At best, this could be seen as a shadowy, intermediate fulfillment, but as we’ve learned, Gabriel’s message has already switched tracks into the future of the End Time; the Antichrist’s 7-year “covenant” has already started.
+For further clarification on why this verse should not be relegated to past events, a good (although rather technical) explanation from Keil and Delitzsch can be found in the Appendix 1.

 Briefly, their explanation states that, not only do ancient historical facts fail to fit properly with the prophetic message, but we have again a key phrase in this verse, “the end will still be at the appointed time”.
-This phrase about “the end” being at the “appointed time” is repeated four more times (11:35, 40; 12:4, 9), and in each of those cases the setting is obviously the time of the End.
+This phrase about “the end” being at the “appointed time” appears also in verse 35 about the cleansing benefits of persecution.
+The “time of the end” phrase appears in three more verses (11:40 12:4, 9), where the setting is obviously the time of the End.
 Thus, to remain consistent with those references, this verse 27 should also have as its setting the End Time period of history.

 “And unless those days were shortened, no flesh would be saved,” Jesus said long ago.
-(Matthew 24:22) As international tensions escalate and come to a boil, and before mankind winds up destroying himself and the Earth, the Lord will step in so that the human race can continue on into the new Age.
+(Matthew 24:22) As international tensions escalate and come to a boil, and before we wind up destroying ourselves and the Earth, the Lord will step in so that the human race can continue on into the new Age.
 Finally, after all this turmoil, or in the middle of it, we can look forward to the return of Christ.
-Mankind’s peace treaties “shall not prosper”, but Christ’s Return will bring the ultimate peace treaty.
-His conquest over all the forces of evil, in both earthly and spiritual domains, will bring real and lasting peace in the Earth.
+Human peace treaties “shall not prosper”, but Christ’s Return will bring the ultimate peace treaty.
+His conquest over all the forces of evil, in both earthly and spiritual domains, will bring real peace in the Earth.